 About halfway between the Bucks county seat of Doylestown and the famously artsy river town of New Hope, Peddler’s Village is a collection of lovely, unique little shops and restaurants, housed in colonial style buildings.
 Most of the shops are situated around a gorgeously landscaped, well-maintained “village green”, which is bordered by cobblestone walkways lined with hanging baskets full of seasonal flowers.

 There’s also a picturesque pond, complete with frogs.
 The Village even boasts a moving water wheel which, though only decorative, still adds to the Old World charm of the place.
 Yearly festivals and events include the Strawberry and Apple festivals, as well as scarecrow and gingerbread house competitions.
-Merchants at Peddlers Village carry everything from jewelry, clothing and home decor to toys and fine paper goods, but food is everywhere!
+Merchants at Peddlers Village carry everything from jewelry, clothing and home decor to toys and fine paper goods, but the food is everywhere!
 There are full-service restaurants and a colonial style tavern.
 There’s a cute little ice cream shop and nearby, a shop with the most wonderful aroma of roasted nuts in the air and the freshest, best-tasting nuts anywhere in the cases.

 Across the street from the main square is a popular coffee shop, with great coffee by the bag or cup and delicious baked goods to have with your hot or iced drink.
-The candy store voted the best in two counties is also here, selling home made, small batch sweets, so the candy is always fresh.
+The candy store voted the best in two counties is also here, selling homemade, small batch sweets, so the candy is always fresh.
 There’s an award-winning Pennsylvania winery represented here with tastings available most days as well as special events throughout the year.
-The cookware shop has pots, pans, gadgets and linens to please everyone from accomplished cook to beginner or weekend chef.
+The cookware shop has pots, pans, gadgets, and linens to please everyone from accomplished cook to beginner or weekend chef.

 The most beautiful time of year at Peddler’s Village is of course the Holiday season.
 Trees are outlined in lights and lit all at once by Santa’s flick of a switch on a special night in November.
 Gingerbread houses entered in the competition are on display through the holidays in a large gazebo on the square.
 Lovely Victorian-style decorations abound throughout the village.
 Few places capture the beauty and festive spirit of the holidays as well as this unique Bucks county gem, one of the many reasons that Peddler’s village is enjoyed by local folk and visitors alike, through every season of the year.